egoist/bili/docs/api.md

 Type: `boolean` `string` `object`<br>
 Default: `undefined`

-To insert content at top of bundle, the simplest use is to set it to `true`, then we will auto inject fields including
+To insert banner, the simplest use is to set it to `true`, then we will auto inject fields including
 `name`, `version`, `author`, `license` from `package.json` into banner: